subramanyuswain/mulesoft-repository/oneway_ssl_demo/README.md

 # oneway-ssl-demo
-This is a demo prohect representing the one way SSL in mulesoft
+This is a demo project representing the one way SSL in mulesoft

 Below are the command used to generate the Self signed certificates used in the code